 - The student enrolment data in this LRFP is from September 2019 and the enrolment projections are for a ten-year planning horizon to 2029.
 Some District projections are for a 15-year planning horizon to 2034.
 Unless otherwise indicated, the student enrolment data is for the K-12 Regular Program.
-Specific reference to enrolment data for District programs and the International Student Program will be made as necessary - The District will continue with its long-standing enrolment procedures - The enrolment projection methodology currently used by the District will remain for planning purposes but with the local knowledge component improved to consider student yields from City of Vancouver developments that have been approved and where a timeline for completed construction and occupancy can be determined.
-City of Vancouver planned developments will not be included in this analysis work until they have been approved and are moving to the construction phase.
+Specific reference to enrolment data for District programs and the International Student Program will be made as necessary - The District will continue with its long-standing enrolment procedures - The enrolment projection methodology currently used by the District will remain for planning purposes but with the local knowledge component improved to consider how student yields from City of Vancouver developments that have been approved and where a timeline for completed construction and occupancy can be determined.
+City of Vancouver planned developments will not be included in this analysis work until they have been approved and are moving to the construction phase - The seismic mitigation program may have an end date after 2030.
+Every Vancouver student will have a safe seat at the end of the program - A goal of the SMP is to have replacement schools either as the lowest cost option with the Ministry of Education providing funding or by the VSB contributing the additional capital funds for the replacement option when the lowest cost option is a seismic upgrade. - The District will generate capital revenue through the Capital Asset Management Plan to support enhancements to projects in the SMP or to contribute to new schools or other capital assets

-- The seismic mitigation program may have an end date after 2030.
-Every Vancouver student will have a safe seat at the end of the program - A goal of the SMP is to have replacement schools either as the lowest cost option with the Ministry of Education providing funding or by the VSB contributing the additional capital funds for the replacement option when the lowest cost option is a seismic upgrade. - The District will generate capital revenue through the Capital Asset Management Plan to support enhancements to projects in the SMP or to contribute to new schools or other capital assets - For determining capacity utilization to support capital plan submissions the operating capacity of a school is determined by adjusting its nominal capacity to reflect class size, based on class size limits in the local collective agreement, while recognizing that the Ministry of Education no longer mandates a 95% capacity utilization target. - The District recognizes the importance of accessibility of facilities across the District and that it is important to define and measure accessibility concerns in order to guide future seismic upgrades and new school builds - The LRFP will reflect the directions outlined in the District's Strategic Plan - The LRFP is a dynamic document that will be revised as needed but updated at least annually. - The Plan is an operational document to support staff work to inform the annual Five-Year Capital Plan submission - The Plan will comply with Ministry of Education requirements and guidelines
+- For determining capacity utilization to support capital plan submissions the operating capacity of a school is determined by adjusting its nominal capacity to reflect class size, based on class size limits in the local collective agreement - The LRFP will reflect the directions outlined in the District's Strategic Plan - The LRFP is a dynamic document that will be revised as needed but updated but at least annually. - The Plan is an operational document to support staff work to inform the annual Five-Year Capital Plan submission - The Plan will comply with Ministry of Education requirements and guidelines

-2.10 PUBLIC ENGAGEMENT PROCESS
+2.5 PUBLIC ENGAGEMENT PROCESS

-The Board of Education engaged the VSB community in a broad consultation during 2020 in response to Recommendation #14 of the Draft 2019 LRFP.
+The Board of Education engaged the VSB community in a broad consultation during 2020 in response to Recommendation # 14 of the Draft 2019 LRFP.
 As per the recommendation, this engagement was intended to identify opportunities for enhanced and renewed teaching and learning environments to inform the 2020 LRFP.
 The engagement, Building for Modern Learning, was conducted by a consulting firm, Spur Communications.
 The structure for the engagement was co-developed by Trustees and staff and in consultation with stakeholders.
 It was conducted in two phases - one in the spring of 2020 through a district-wide survey and one in the fall through a series of online workshops (due to the pandemic), in which trustees were active participants.
-The final Phase II report and Phase I from the engagement have been completed.
+The final Phase II report is still being worked on but Phase I from the engagement has been completed.